shivannis/xandr-docs-public/xandr-docs/articles/bidders/user-data---faq.md

 ---
-title: Bidders - User Data - FAQ
+title: User Data - FAQ
 description: The article addresses common queries related to user data. ms.date: 10/28/2023
 ---

-# Bidders - User Data - FAQ
+# User data - FAQ

 This page has answers to frequently asked questions about user data.